 She has written books and been featured in a long list of well-known publications.
 I even own books with her name in them and I didn’t realize it.
 I’ve been reading her blog since I started my own, but I hadn’t really put her and her professional life together in my mind.
 Case in point, I was looking through a magazine the other day and saw a cute little snowman craft.
 I thought to myself, how cute!
 And then I happened to notice who made it, Charlotte Lyons.
 And I paused motionless for a minute, puzzled.
 “WAIT!
 Charlotte?
 What are you doing in this magazine!”
 Alrighty, I have got to start being more observant!
 Anyways, she is a down-to-earth, delightful person I am happy to have here as my guest.

-This craft idea was originally printed in Charlotte’s blog, so no need to reinvent the wheel, I have left it just as it appeared.
-Thus, you will find links to other fun posts in her blog which you will enjoy too!
-I thought this craft was so cute and manageable (for me, the non-crafter) I am pleased she is generously sharing it here for us too!
+This craft idea was originally printed in Charlotte’s blog, I am pleased she is generously sharing it here for us too!
 Thank you Charlotte!

 recycled napkin rings by charlotte lyons

 Last year I admitted that I don’t cook much for Thanksgiving.
 I made the pies and then kept busy with table-setting.
 Over the year though I noticed that the image for the place cards– crafted last minute from scraps in the drawer- was very popular with readers.
 Here I am again, up against the holiday event and wanting to inspire you with something crafty after all those family posts.
 And it looks like more quick and simple papercrafts to keep me out of the way of those who seriously cook here.